jujumiago/living-civilization-framework/RESOURCES.md

 # 8. Final Principle

-Resources are not only objects for consumption.

-They are part of interconnected systems that support life, development, and civilization.
+LCF views resources as components of interconnected systems that support life, development, and civilization.

-Understanding these relationships can help societies make more informed decisions.
+Understanding these relationships may help individuals, communities, organizations, and societies make more informed and sustainable decisions over time.

 ---

 ## Disclaimer

-The resource concepts in LCF are an exploratory framework for discussion and system improvement.
+The concepts presented in RESOURCES.md are an exploratory framework for discussion, research, and system improvement.

-They are not intended as a universal resource policy or replacement for existing environmental, economic, or social systems.
+They are not intended as a universal resource policy or as a replacement for existing environmental, economic, scientific, or social systems.

 Real-world application should consider:

-* Local conditions
-* Scientific evidence
+- Scientific evidence
+- Local conditions
-* Community needs
+- Community needs
-* Legal frameworks
-* Environmental realities
+- Environmental realities
+- Applicable laws
+- Ethical considerations